cloudnativer/kube-install/README0.3.md

 # ./kube-install -opt install -master "192.168.1.11,192.168.1.12,192.168.1.13" -node "192.168.1.11,192.168.1.12,192.168.1.13,192.168.1.14" -mvip "192.168.1.88" -sshpwd "cloudnativer"
 ```

-Note: in the above command, the "-mvip" parameter is the kubernetes cluster virtual IP address.
+Note: in the above command, the `-mvip` parameter is the kubernetes cluster virtual IP address.So you need to assign the kubernetes cluster a virtual IP address on the same LAN as the k8s-master.
 <br>
 <br>
 <br>